03juan/security-wg/docs/secure_coding_and_deployment_hardening/installing.md

 ### Release availability

 Some sources, in particular the OS native package repositories, may be stuck on an outdated Erlang/OTP release.
 Officially, bug fixes and security patches are made available for the latest release only.
-In practice, the last version of the previous major version tends to receive critical fixes for some time.
+In practice, the last patch version of the previous OTP release tends to receive critical fixes for some time.
 Contact the Erlang/OTP team at Ericsson about the availability of commercial support for specific releases/versions, and the associated SLAs.

 For more information, please refer to the [Support, Compatibility, Deprecations, and Removal](https://erlang.org/doc/system_principles/misc.html) chapter in the System Principles User's Guide, and consult the [OTP Versions Tree](http://erlang.org/download/otp_versions_tree.html).